UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 Optionally, set LPAC to only allow customers to place an order if their geolocation falls within a maximum distance that you have set for shipping.

+### WooCommerce Shipping Cost by Store Plugin

+Does your store have multiple locations(branches, pickup spots) ?
+Great!
+Set the cost for each of your store locations and let customers select which one they'd like their order to originate from.
+The shipping price will update based on the store location selected.

 ### WooCommerce Restaurant & Food Delivery Plugin

 LPAC is excellent for online restaurants or food delivery websites that deliver customer orders after they have been placed.
+You can also create mulitple store locations that customers can select from at checkout if you business has multiple branches!

 ### WooCommerce Pickup Plugin